-In January 2016, Allergan approved Glynn's request for a medical leave of absence due to a serious eye condition (myopic macular degeneration).
-Glynn's doctor provided a medical certification designating Glynn's work status as "no work" because Glynn "can't safely drive."
+In January 2016, Allergan approved Glynn’s request for a medical leave of absence due to a serious eye condition (myopic macular degeneration).
+Glynn’s doctor provided a medical certification designating Glynn’s work status as “no work” because Glynn could not “safely drive.”

-Allergan's reasonable accommodation policy lists "reassignment to a vacant position" as a potential accommodation.
-As a result, while on medical leave, Glynn repeatedly asked for assistance in obtaining a job (that does not require driving) within Allergan and applied for several open positions.
+Allergan’s reasonable accommodation policy listed “reassignment to a vacant position” as a potential accommodation.
+As a result, while on medical leave, Glynn repeatedly asked for assistance in being reassigned to another job within Allergan (that does not require driving) and applied for several open positions.
 However, Allergan never reassigned Glynn to a new position.

 On July 20, 2016, Anne Marie Perosino (a temporary Allergan benefits department employee) sent a letter to Glynn, informing him that his employment was being terminated, effective July 20, 2016: “We received notification. . . of your approval for Long Term Disability, effective July 20, 2016.
 According to the Allergan Family and Medical Leave (AFML) policy, you will no longer be eligible to remain on Inactive Status and your employment has ended on 07/20/16, due to your inability to return to work by a certain date with or without some reasonable workplace accommodation.”